 - If the egg lies horizontally, it’s at its freshest.

 - If the narrow end of the egg tilts upward, the egg is still usable, but not quite as fresh.
-An egg that tilts would be good to use for meringue (yes, older eggs do make better meringue!).
+An egg that tilts would be good to use for meringue, because older eggs make better meringue.

 - If the egg stands upright (but is still at the bottom of the container), it’s past its peak, but is still safe—use these eggs for baking or when you’re making hard-boiled eggs.

-- If the egg floats?
-Get rid of it!
+- And if the egg floats?
+Get rid of it.